-Professional Learning Module: A Professional Learning Module is a focused approach to professional development content that (a) addresses adult learning principles and (b) upholds specific characteristics of high-quality Professional Development, and (c) focuses on implementation at the classroom level.
+Professional Learning Module: A focused approach to professional development content that (a) addresses adult learning principles and (b) upholds specific characteristics of high-quality Professional Development, and (c) focuses on implementation at the classroom level.

-Protocols: Protocols within Collaborative Teams consist of agreed upon guidelines/norms for conversation and a structure that permits focused conversations to occur.
+Protocols: Agreed upon guidelines/norms for conversation and a structure that permits focused conversations to occur within Collaborative Teams.
 Protocols are used to look at student and adult work, give feedback, solve problems or dilemmas, observe classrooms or peers, advance problem-solve on a specific issue, and structure a discussion around a text.

-Regional Professional Development Center (RPDC): The nine Regional Professional Development Centers (RPDCs) continue to be a resource for addressing training needs.
+Regional Professional Development Center (RPDC): A resource for addressing training needs, there are nine located throughout the State of Missouri.